About Charts

 - Offer hands-on project support as appropriate

-- Kintyre & Isles - Iain Johnson, Kintyre Cultural Forum
+- Kintyre and Isles - Iain Johnson, Kintyre Cultural Forum

 - Bute and Cowal - Holly McAllister, Dunoon Burgh Hall and Julie Tait, Rothesay Pavilion

-- Helensburgh & Lomond - Alexia Holt, Cove Park
+- Helensburgh and Lomond - Alexia Holt, Cove Park

 - Islands - Jen Skinner, Screen Argyll